Selfie taken by Gabby Petito shows she had a facial injury on the day she was interviewed by Moab police over domestic disturbance call, lawyer says | News Channel 3-12

 The photo was released Monday by a law office representing the Petito family.
 The image was described in a lawsuit filed by the family against the Moab City Police Department in Utah district court in November.

-Family attorney Brian Stewart says the photo, found on Petito’s phone, was taken in the back of her van on August 12, the same day the couple was pulled over by Moab police as they were traveling through Utah.
+Family attorney Brian Stewart said the photo, recovered from cloud storage, was taken in the back of Petito’s van on August 12, the same day the couple was pulled over by Moab police as they were traveling through Utah.

 The police body camera footage of that stop shows Moab officers talking to Petito and Laundrie, who admitted having a fight in which Petito said she struck her fiancé first.
 Officers noticed Petito had cuts on her face and arm, and she “demonstrated how Brian had violently grabbed her face during their altercation,” telling police Laundrie “gets frustrated with me a lot.”

-Note: Correction: A previous version incorrectly described where the photo was found.
-It was retrieved from cloud storage.